-The Senior Manager: Trade Remedies II, should receive all responses, including nonconfidential copies of the responses, not later than 30 days from the date hereof, or from the date on which the letter accompanying the abovementioned questionnaire was received.
+All responses, including non-confidential copies of the responses, should be received by the Senior Manager: Trade Remedies I not later than 30 days from the date hereof, or from the date on which the letter accompanying the abovementioned questionnaire was received.
 The said letter shall be deemed to have been received seven days after the day of its dispatch.

 Late submissions will not be accepted except with the prior written consent of the Commission.
-The Commission will give due consideration to written requests for an extension of not more than 14 days on good cause shown (properly motivated and substantiated), if received prior to the expiry of the original 30-days period.
-Merely citing insufficient time is not an acceptable reason for extension.
+The Commission will give due consideration to written requests for an extension of not more than 14 days on good cause shown (properly motivated and substantiated), if received prior to the expiry of the original 30-day period.
+Merely citing insufficient time is not an acceptable reason for an extension.
+Please note that the Commission will not consider requests for extension by Embassies on behalf of exporters.